At U.N., China asked to back rights case against North Korea

 But Michael Kirby, a former Australian judge who led the independent U.N. inquiry into human rights abuses in North Korea, told reporters at U.N. headquarters that it was by no means certain China would block an ICC referral.

-“We continue to (work) in hopes that China, as a great pal, will act as a great pal should,” he added.
+“We continue to (work) in hopes that China, as a great power, will act as a great power should,” he added.

 But Chinese Foreign Ministry spokeswoman Hua Chunying said China did not believe taking the issue to the ICC would help.